-Initially, a point to be noted is that all of these common sensing technologies utilize a long probe that extends into a deep, small diameter blind hole which has been gun-drilled into the internal end of the cylinder rod.
+First, a point to be noted is that all of these three common sensing technologies utilize a long probe that extends into a deep, small diameter blind hole gun-drilled into the internal end of the cylinder rod.

 Magnetostrictive technology has traditionally been the preferred technology for use in high accuracy applications.
 These sensors, often called LDTs or MLDTs, incorporate a stainless steel tubular probe and a short toroidal permanent magnet assembly around it that is installed in a counter-bored recess in the piston.
 The most common package threads the sensors' electronics housing into an O-ring port in the back of a cylinder, with the long slender probe inserted into the rod's bore.
 This technology uses the “time of flight" principle to determine the magnet's position with very high accuracy and moderate response time.